melatech-io/interview-task-contact-patient/README.md

 - The doctor should be able to start iterating through the patients from the patient selected (e.g. number 4 on the list)
 - The doctor should be able to change the state of the patient to contacted or not contacted
 - The doctor should not be required to return to the list view to go to the next patient.
 There should be some next / previous buttons when viewing a patient.
 However, being able to iterate through all patients in one go is not a requirement, but something that the doctor insists is needed.
-- When the doctor returns to the list view, the most recent data should be displayed (e.g. a patient marked as contacted should be shown as such on the list page)
+- When the doctor returns to the list view, the most recent data should be displayed (e.g. a patient marked as contacted should be shown as such on the list page) - maybe implemented?
+You should test this :-)

+There are several todos throughout the solution that can be a good idea to start with.

 # Setup

 ## NVM
 This project uses Node Version Manager (nvm) to ensure all developers are running the same version of node.
+NVM must therefore be installed.
 Documentation for NVM can be found here: https://github.com/nvm-sh/nvm

 To use the correct node version, use the following command: